 In the Table of Contents (section 6.4)

-Only first level headings appear in all caps.
-All other headings should use headline style capitalization and headings fifth level and beyond should not appear at all.
+Only first level headings (label and title) appear in all caps.
+All other headings should use headline style capitalization.
+HL5 and lower should not appear at all.

 Headline vs. Sentence Style Capitalization (section 8.5)

 In headline style capitalization, the first letter of the following words are capitalized: first word, first word following a colon (i.e., first word of a subtitle), proper nouns, major words, last word.
 In sentence style, only the first word, first word following a colon and proper nouns are capitalized.

 Fonts must be from the same typeface throughout the entire thesis or dissertation (section 4.6).
 Please make sure all ancillary elements (footnotes, page numbers, etc.) match.
 Microsoft Office does not change these fonts to match by default.
 Browse Microsoft's tutorial on how to change the default font to prevent any varied-font errors.